NCI-CGR/QIIME_pipeline/docs/getting_started/input_requirements.rst

   * For external (non-CGR-produced data) runs, the following columns are required: ``#SampleID Run-ID  Project-ID  fq1 fq2``
   * For internal runs, the following columns are required: ``#SampleID Run-ID  Project-ID``
   * See the template manifest files in ``config/`` in this repo for examples
+  * Note that including additional information in the manifest file will help to generate a more informative report.
+Please see the QC report section below for more details.

 **To run the pipeline**